JasonYuan869/AutoWaifuClaimer/README.md

 # AutoWaifuClaimer
+## WARNING
+This project is archived and obsolete.
+Please see my updated implementation at https://github.com/RandomBananazz/AutoWaifuClaimerV3/.

 Just a fun mini-project that listens for rolled waifus from Mudae, then auto claims it through keyboard input.
 Everything runs from [`bot.py`](./bot.py).

 ## Note